awsmin/Embed-Any-Documents/readme.txt

 == Upgrade Notice ==

 = 2.4.1 =
-Fixed: Blank screen in visual mode of the classic editor plugin
+Fixed Blank screen in visual mode of the classic editor plugin

 = 2.4 =
 Added Gutenberg Support.
 New Document Block is added.